A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Tools: The potential function Phi and some a priori arguments

-Before going deeper into the proof of the existence theorems (Theorems~\ref{t:sol-pb},~\ref{thm:BT-line} and~\ref{thm:BT-interval}), let us first do some a priori arguments: assuming that a Brownian transport from some centered measure $\mu_0$ to some other centered measure $\mu_1$ exists (both $\mu_0$, $\mu_1$ having a finite second moment), what could be its properties and how could it be described?
+Before going deeper into the proof of the existence theorems (Theorems \ref{t:sol-pb}, \ref{thm:BT-line} and \ref{thm:BT-interval}), let us first do some a priori arguments.
+Namely, assuming that a finite expectation Brownian transport from some centered measure $\mu_0$ to some other centered measure $\mu_1$ exists (both $\mu_0$, $\mu_1$ having a finite second moment), let us find out what could be its properties and how could it be described.

+Chacon has introduced in \cite{cha} the potential $U$, that is the convolutions of the function $|x|$ with the occupation measures at time $t$ of a martingale.
+In our setting, the following definition, corresponding to the convolutions of the function $|x|_+:=\max(0,x)$ with the occupation measures at time $t$ seems to be easier to work with (though, they are related with an affine change).